Batch, bulk, and composite requests

 URI

-For example, use the following cURL command to submit a bulk request for vendor objects:
+For example, use the following cURL command to submit a bulk request to create accounts-payable/vendor

 --header 'Authorization: Bearer {{your_authorization_token}}' \